danforthcenter/plantcv/docs/CONTRIBUTING.md

 #### Work and commit

-Do you work, and commit as you see fit.
+Do your work, and commit as you see fit.
 Make your commit messages helpful.

 ```
 # Stage files to commit (. for all, or specfic list of files)